QuantEcon/book-networks-public/_sources/ch_intro.md

 countries = ch1_data["adjacency_matrix_2019"]["countries"]
 ```

-Here we will use the quantecon_book_networks package to convert the adjacency matrix into a NetworkX graph object.
+Here we use the `quantecon_book_networks` package to convert the
+adjacency matrix into a `NetworkX` graph object.

 ```{code-cell}
 G = qbn_io.adjacency_matrix_to_graph(Z_visual, countries, tol=0.03)
 ```

 Next we calculate our graph's properties.
-We use hub-based eigenvector centrality as our centrality measure for this plot.
+We use hub-based eigenvector
+centrality as our centrality measure for this plot.

 ```{code-cell}
 centrality = qbn_io.eigenvector_centrality(Z_visual, authority=False)